pgattic/pgattic/PUM.md

 ## My Style

 - I love to try out new ways of doing things
-- I dislike making generalizations about myself (stuff like "oh, I am just such a logical, methodical person"), and for that reason, this "Manual" was very difficult for me to write.
+- I dislike making generalizations about myself (stuff like "oh, I am just such a logical, methodical person").
 So if you want to compliment me, say something about something I did or have, not about who I am.
 - I want to work with people that have something in common with me.
 At least something small that we can relate to.
 - I want to teach others while I am with them.
 I want them to have learned something new.

 ## My Values

-- I do not do inappropriate humor.
+- I firmly believe that I am a child of God, and that His love me is greater than I can even imagine ([Romans 8:14-16](https://www.churchofjesuschrist.org/study/scriptures/nt/rom/8?lang=eng&id=p38-p39#p38)).
+I believe that He sent His son, Jesus Christ, to die for me, so that through that sacrifice I can overcome any trial ([Helaman 5:12](https://www.churchofjesuschrist.org/study/scriptures/bofm/hel/5?lang=eng&id=p12#p12)).
-- I am a firm believer that anything and everything can be fun!
+- I am also a firm believer that anything and everything can be fun!
-- All

 ## When to Approach Me